-1 (g) reisons issued calmabis testing laboratory needises shall be subject to the following.
-2 (1) A licensed cannabis testing laboratory shall notify and request approval from the 3 commission of any change in his or her name or address within ten (10) days of the change.
-A 4 licensed cannabis testing laboratory who fails to notify the commission of any of these changes 5 shall be subject to an administrative fine of no more than one hundred fifty dollars (\$150) or other 6 penalty as determined by the commission.
-7 (2) When a licensed cannabis testing laboratory notifies the commission of any changes 8 listed in this subsection, the commission shall issue the licensed cannabis testing laboratory a new 9 registry identification document after the department approves the changes and receives from the 10 licensee payment of a fee specified in regulation.
+1 (g) Persons issued cannabis testing laboratory licenses shall be subject to the following: 2 (1) A licensed cannabis testing laboratory shall notify and request approval from the commission of any change in his or her name or address within ten (10) days of the change.
+A 3 4 licensed cannabis testing laboratory who fails to notify the commission of any of these changes 5 shall be subject to an administrative fine of no more than one hundred fifty dollars (\$150) or other penalty as determined by the commission.
+6 7 (2) When a licensed cannabis testing laboratory notifies the commission of any changes 8 listed in this subsection, the commission shall issue the licensed cannabis testing laboratory a new 9 registry identification document after the department approves the changes and receives from the 10 licensee payment of a fee specified in regulation.
 11 (3) If a licensed cannabis testing laboratory loses his or her license document, he or she 12 shall notify the commission and submit a fee specified in regulation not to exceed the amount of 13 one hundred dollars (\$100), within ten (10) days of losing the license document.
 The commission 14 shall issue a new license with a new random identification number.
 15 (4) A licensed cannabis testing laboratory has a continuing duty to notify the commission 16 of any criminal conviction(s) of a laboratory licensee or agent that occurs after the issuance of a 17 license or registration.
-A criminal conviction relating solely to a cannabis offense shall not 18 automatically result in suspension or revocation of a license, but shall be subject to § 21-28.11- 19 12.1.
+A criminal conviction relating solely to a cannabis offense shall not 18 automatically result in suspension or revocation of a license, but shall be subject to § 21-28.11-19 12.1.
 20 (5) If a licensed cannabis testing laboratory violates any provision of this chapter or 21 regulations promulgated hereunder as determined by the commission, his or her issued license may 22 be suspended and/or revoked.
 23 (h) Immunity.
-24 (1) No licensed cannabis testing laboratory licensee or agent shall be subject to: arrest; 25 prosecution; search or seizure, except as authorized pursuant to §§ 21-28.11-20 and 21-28.11-27 26 and by subsection (f) of this section; or penalty in any manner, or denied any right or privilege, 27 including, but not limited to, civil penalty or disciplinary action by a business, occupational, or 28 professional licensing board or entity, solely for acting in accordance with this chapter, chapter 29 28.6 of title 21 and the rules and regulations promulgated by the commission.
-30 (2) No principal officers, board members, agents, volunteers, or employees of a licensed 31 cannabis testing laboratory shall be subject to arrest; prosecution; search or seizure, except as 32 authorized pursuant to §§ 21-28.11-20 and 21-28.11-27 and by subsection (f) of this section; or 33 penalty in any manner, or denied any right or privilege, including, but not limited to, civil penalty 34 or disciplinary action by a business, occupational, or professional licensing board or entity, solely chapter 28.6 of title 21 and the rules and regulations promulgated by the commission.
+24 (1) No licensed cannabis testing laboratory licensee or agent shall be subject to: arrest; prosecution; search or seizure, except as authorized pursuant to §§ 21-28.11-20 and 21-28.11-27 25 and by subsection (f) of this section; or penalty in any manner, or denied any right or privilege, 26 27 including, but not limited to, civil penalty or disciplinary action by a business, occupational, or 28 professional licensing board or entity, solely for acting in accordance with this chapter, chapter 29 28.6 of title 21 and the rules and regulations promulgated by the commission.
+30 (2) No principal officers, board members, agents, volunteers, or employees of a licensed cannabis testing laboratory shall be subject to arrest; prosecution; search or seizure, except as 31 32 authorized pursuant to §§ 21-28.11-20 and 21-28.11-27 and by subsection (f) of this section; or penalty in any manner, or denied any right or privilege, including, but not limited to, civil penalty 33 for working for or with a licensed cannabis cultivator to engage in acts permitted by this chapter, chapter 28.6 of title 21 and the rules and regulations promulgated by the commission.